The European School of Soft Tissue Sarcoma Illustrated 29/05/2019

-Less than one year ago, ESSO and the Connective Tissue Oncology Society (CTOS) jointly launched the European School of Soft Tissue Sarcoma Surgery (ESSTSS).
-During the ESSO 36 Congress, we had the opportunity to interview Dr. Marco Fiore (Istituto dei Tumori, Milan, Italy), Director of the School 2016-2020 and expert in soft tissue sarcoma surgery.
+In 2017 ESSO and the Connective Tissue Oncology Society (CTOS) jointly launched the European School of Soft Tissue Sarcoma Surgery (ESSTSS).

-He explained that the need to provide structured training in the surgical management of soft tissue sarcomas comes from the peculiar aspects of these malignancies, which require a multidisciplinary approach encompassing both abdominal surgery and surgery of the muscular skeletal tissue.
+The need to provide structured training in the surgical management of soft tissue sarcomas comes from the peculiar aspects of these malignancies, which require a multidisciplinary approach encompassing both abdominal surgery and surgery of the muscular skeletal tissue.
 Soft tissue sarcoma is a family of diseases which includes retroperitoneal sarcoma, limbs sarcoma, trunk sarcoma, and GISTs.
-Basic and clinical research of mesenchymal neoplasms is an a essential part of their clinical management; therefore comprehensive training must be provided.
+Basic and clinical research of mesenchymal neoplasms is an a essential part of their clinical management; therefore, Dr. Marco Fiore (Istituto dei Tumori, Milan, Italy), Director of the School of soft tissue sarcoma (2016-2020 and expert in soft tissue sarcoma surgery) argues comprehensive training must be provided.

 There are multiple courses in Europe focused on soft tissue sarcomas, but there are currently no structured training programmes or formal recognition of proficiency in the surgical approach to these type of malignancies.
-The European School of Soft Tissue Sarcoma Surgery (ESSTSS) will therefore integrate the existing courses in a 2-year long educational path, resulting in the European Certification in Soft Tissue Sarcoma Surgery.
-This certification will be awarded to successful candidates who master the scientific basis and clinical practice of soft tissue sarcoma care, specifically multidisciplinary decision-making and surgical management.
+The European School of Soft Tissue Sarcoma Surgery (ESSTSS) has therefore created a long educational path, resulting in the European Certification in Soft Tissue Sarcoma Surgery.
+This certification has been awarded to successful candidates who master the scientific basis and clinical practice of soft tissue sarcoma care, specifically multidisciplinary decision-making and surgical management.
+For 2019, they will be handed at the ESSO 39 Congress in Rotterdam, the Netherlands (9-11 October).

 The ESSTSS engages four different healthcare centres located in different parts of Europe (Fondazione IRCCS Istituto Nazionale dei Tumori, Milan, Italy; Institut Curie, Paris, France; Royal Marsden Hospital, London, UK; Antoni van Leeuwenhoek Nederlands Kanker Instituut, Amsterdam, the Netherlands), each with a specific expertise in the treatment of soft tissue sarcoma, visceral sarcomas and sarcomas of the extremities.
 During the 2 year programme, students are expected to spend at least at least 6 months in two of the four European reference centres.